Mesh Import from OBJ Files – Revit App

 Site

-Structural Framing - Pick a point on the current work plane for insertion…
+Pick a point on the current work plane for insertion

-The import may be moved and rotated as needed.
-It will take on the appearance of its Category.
+The element may be moved and rotated as needed.

 It can also be rendered the same as other elements in Revit: